Making a Difference

 The Olive Branch for Children has constructed over 17 Early Childhood Montessori Classrooms.
 Our hope is to provide each school, with a water catchment system that collects rain water during the rainy seasons, and provides safe water throughout the dry season to community members.
 The school roofs are guttered, and all rain water is funneled into three 5000 litre tanks.
 One of these tanks has a facet, which provides

 community members with access to the water.
-TOBFC has constructed one water catchment system, and is looking to build two in the next dry season.
+TOBFC has constructed two water catchment systems.

 Through our other operating programs, TOBFC has identified and selected the most vulnerable members of the community to participate in our beekeeping project.
 This project targets women-headed households, including but not limited to, single mothers, older women caring for their grandchildren, women with no farmland, and youth who have not finished secondary school with no farm land.
 Individuals will learn how to care for, and harvest honey and wax from the beehives.
 Each member will be required to provide a